Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-3.md

 weight: 3
 ---

 The back of Bella's fur was lit up by powerful distant flames.
 She'd been looking for Ardex to tell him they _did not_ find him useless and they _did_ need his fire and energy.
+Eeris rebuild her Withered Willows all alone, for everyone else was either gone or stuck in a fiery debate about exactly _how_ to rebuild it.

-The others helped Eeris rebuild her Withered Willows, because they'd completely lost the energy to investigate the wall.
+They'd all completely lost the energy to investigate the wall.
 Or do anything remotely hard.
 Failing to progress for a million years does that to a god.

-At least she knew where Ardex was now, although he should really stop---
+At least the flames told her Ardex' location, although he should really stop---

 A scratching sound.
 Shuffling sand behind her.
 She looked back and saw nothing strange, but the noise continued, louder this time.

 Then she spotted a hole in the sand.
-The path she'd just walked---a perfectly fine, sturdy piece of dirt---had suddenly become a dangerous deep hole with ragged edges.
+The path she'd just walked---a perfectly fine, sturdy piece of dirt---had suddenly become a deep hole with ragged edges.

 Another hole appeared, closer to her.

-Another hole, as if an invisible giant ran towards her, the dirt unable to support his weight and massive feet.
+Another hole, as if an invisible giant ran towards her, the dirt unable to support his massive feet.

 Bella could only yelp and take one more step.
 Then the next hole appeared, wide enough to swallow the entire Throne of Tomorrow if it wanted, and sucked her in.

 "Help!"

 Her screams were stifled by piles of dirt falling on her head.
-As she fell, she looked out of the hole and saw a blue sky with faintly red clouds, lit by Ardex' angry flames.
+As she fell, the shrinking hole showed a blue sky with faintly red clouds, lit by Ardex' angry flames.

 Then she saw only darkness.